mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 # Iterating and manipulating with - Ruby: `.map`, Python: `map()`
 ---
 In Ruby `.each` is incredibly useful, and does what both `for` and `for..in` does in Python, or what `.forEach` does in JavaScript.
 They're all great but there's a problem: what if we want to return a new array without having to perform the arduous task of creating a blank array and then appending it to that array, then having to set it up again each time?
 We saw in the Ruby example just above how map goes a step farther in modifying the output of what you put in.
-Let's do the same thing we did before in Python, but this time use map as well:
+Let's do the same thing we did before in Python, but this time use map as well.
+You'll see why it's different:

 ```ruby
 # Ruby